jcervas/redistricting/TN-House-2022/readme.md

 |---|---|---|---|
 | *Total* | *2,832,292* | *40.47* | *40* |
 | *90 other counties* | *4,078,548* | *58.43* | *58* |
 _Note: 2020 Census total population.
 The ideal size of one House district is 69,806.
 These five counties have a total population of 2,832,292.
 Taken together, they ideally contain 40.57 seats out of 99 (40.1%) total seats.
 In the enacted plan, they only have 40 total districts.
-Tennessee's total state population is 6,910,840._
+Tennessee's total state population is 6,910,840.

 ### Counties with populations sufficient for one or more whole districts

-The following provides a summary of which counties contain populations greater than the size of a single House districts:
+The following provides a summary of which counties contain populations greater than the size of a single House district:

-1) Two counties have populations sufficent for exactly one district; Greene and Robertson counties.
+1) Two counties have populations sufficient for exactly one district; Greene and Robertson counties.

 2) Six additional counties have populations that exceed the size of one House district but not quite sizable for two districts, and thus will need to be split once (Bradley, Maury, Madison, Sevier, Putnam, Anderson).

-3) Washington and Blount counties have populations can allow them to contain two complete House districts.
+3) Washington and Blount counties have populations that can allow them to contain two complete House districts.

 4) Sumner, Sullivan, and Wilson counties all may have two full districts and extend a third into another county.